varnerlab/CHEME-1800-Computing-Book/_build/html/_sources/unit-2-data/trees.md

 ---

 ## Linear data structures
 Linear data structures store elements linearly, meaning that they are arranged in a sequence one after the other.
-This contrasts non-linear data structures, which do not have a strict sequential order.
+This contrasts with non-linear data structures, which do not have a strict sequential order.

 (content:references:lda-arrays)=
 ### Arrays